 What we want to grow:

 The type of soil mix which we will use will be dependent on what we want to grow in the raised beds.
-If the beds are to be used for flowers or shrubs a standard mixture will suffice but if we are growing vegetables, then this is entirely a different proposition.
+If the beds are to be used for flowers or shrubs a standard mixture of topsoil will suffice but if we are growing vegetables, then this is entirely a different proposition.
 We will require a mixture of farmyard manure, compost, peat and a good quality top-soil.
-This is important to adhere to these steps as we are laying the foundation bed so to speak, we can add further to these raised beds year on year.
+This is important to adhere to these steps as we are laying the foundation bed so to speak, we can add additional composted material to these raised beds year on year.
 Hopefully these guidelines will be helpful for what is certainly one of life’s great pastimes and passions.
-Happy gardening.